Thelwell Flooring installs high-quality, durable warehouse flooring in a demanding 1,200m2 warehouse environment.

-Yorkshire Tea, who is the UK’s second most popular tea brand, is known for producing a black tea blend which is sold to millions of customers.
+This warehouse flooring project was carried out for Yorkshire Tea, the UK’s second most popular tea brand, known for producing a black tea blend which is sold to millions of customers.
 The company was formed back in 1886 by Charles Edward Taylor with the original founding name known as CE Taylor & Co, but since then it has been purchased by a rival known as Betty’s Tea Room.
-Yorkshire Tea is still based in Harrogate, Yorkshire since being introduced, which is where the development took place for the refurbishment of the warehouse floor.

 Sikafloor PurCem 31, which was used in this project, is known for being a multi-component, cement and aggregate coating with excellent abrasion, mechanical and chemical resistance.
 It is also solvent-free which makes it a good choice to use in an environment where food is stored or prepared and is susceptible to odour contamination.
 After the first coat was applied, a second layer was installed to the same measure of thickness at 1mm.